yangywhite/face_recognition/README.md

 # face_recognition
-face_recognition, a pupolar tool in many applications, we used now is based on ArcFace created by [ArcSoft](https://www.arcsoft.com.cn/).
+face_recognition, a popular tool in many applications, we used now is based on ArcFace created by [ArcSoft](https://www.arcsoft.com.cn/).

 # Getting Start